WICG/direct-sockets/docs/multicast-explainer.md

 ## Similar functionality

-ChromeApp api [sockets.udp](https://developer.chrome.com/docs/apps/reference/sockets/udp) already has support for all necessary functions for multicast socket.
-The proposal is basically to port those api’s to [Isolated Web Apps](https://github.com/WICG/isolated-web-apps/blob/main/README.md).<br>
+ChromeApp API [sockets.udp](https://developer.chrome.com/docs/apps/reference/sockets/udp) already has support for all necessary functions for multicast socket.
+The proposal is basically to port those API’s to [Isolated Web Apps](https://github.com/WICG/isolated-web-apps/blob/main/README.md).
-The reason why it is restricted to Isolated Web Apps, is because the whole api is part of the DirectSockets which are IWA only.
-More about threats can be found in [DirectSocket explainer](https://github.com/WICG/direct-sockets/blob/main/docs/explainer.md), in short, this api is considered high-risk primarily because it allows unencrypted, unsecured connection via arbitrary protocols (which might have vulnerabilities) and, more importantly, enables web applications to interact with (and potentially control) devices on private networks.
+The reason why it is restricted to Isolated Web Apps is because it is part of the Direct Sockets API which is also restricted to Isolated Web Apps.
+More about threats can be found in [Direct Sockets explainer](https://github.com/WICG/direct-sockets/blob/main/docs/explainer.md), in short, this API is considered high-risk primarily because it allows unencrypted, unsecured connection via arbitrary protocols (which might have vulnerabilities) and, more importantly, enables web applications to interact with (and potentially control) devices on private networks.

 ## Permissions Policy integration